 All links will open to an external site or pdf

 The Department of Defense Information Network Approved Products List (DODIN APL) is established in accordance with the UC Requirements (UCR 2013) document and mandated by the DOD Instruction (DODI) 8100.04.
-Its purpose is to maintain a single consolidated list of products that have completed Interoperability (IO) and Cybersecurity certification.
-Use of the DODIN APL allows DOD Components to purchase and operate systems over all DOD network infrastructure.
+Its purpose is to maintain a single consolidated list of products that have completed Interoperability (IO) and Cybersecurity certifications.
+The use of the DODIN APL allows DOD Components to purchase and operate systems over the entirety of DOD network infrastructure.

 NVLAP accredited Cryptographic and Security Testing (CST) Laboratories perform conformance testing of cryptographic modules.
 Cryptographic modules are tested against requirements found in FIPS PUB 140-2 [pdf doc], Security Requirements for Cryptographic Modules.
 Security requirements cover 11 areas related to the design and implementation of a cryptographic module.
 For each area, a cryptographic module receives a security level rating (1-4, from lowest to highest) depending on what requirements are met.

-Section 508 refers to a statutory section in the Rehabilitation Act of 1973 (refer to 29 U.S.C.
+Section 508 refers to a statutory section in the Rehabilitation Act of 1973 (29 U.S.C.
 794d).
 Congress significantly strengthened Section 508 in the Workforce Investment Act of 1998.
-Its primary purpose is to provide access to and use of Federal executive agencies’ electronic and information technology (ICT) by individuals with disabilities.
+Its primary purpose is to provide access to and use Federal executive agencies’ electronic and information technology (ICT) by individuals with disabilities.

 Federal Risk and Authorization Management Program - FedRAMP - Cloud Services